Yosemite Vehicle Reservations for Summer 2025 What You Need to KnowMore Information

 Autumn Adventure Awaits

 It’s easy to fall in love with Yosemite in Autumn.
 Cooler temperatures and fewer people make exploring easier and more comfortable.
 There’s nothing better than the fall season for hiking and other outdoor activities.
-The black oaks, big leaf maples, dogwoods and other deciduous trees put on their fall colors starting in the high country with quaking aspens and working downhill, and lodging prices fall with the temperatures meaning that this is a great season to look for deals on cabins, hotels and more.
+The trees put on their fall colors starting in the high country and work downhill.
+Lodging prices fall with the temperatures meaning that this is a great season to look for deals on cabins, hotels and more.

 Plan Your Trip